MartinSGill/TodoTxtJs/README.md

 Why?
 ----

-The principle purpose of this project is two-fold.
+The principle purpose of this project is:

 1. To provide a means for me to learn and practice writing web-apps.
 2. To provide me with a way to easily edit my Todos from any computer.